robtec/jpservices/content/page/inspection.md

 Once the inspection is complete, we will walk-through options on repairing the issue

-Findings from the inspection with be recorded for you 📀
+Findings from the inspection will be recorded for you 📀